cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 Why, intuitively, is the all-in player's range so much wider than the calling player's?
 David Sklansky coined the term "gap concept", which states that a player needs a better hand to call with than to go all-in with -- that difference is the gap.
 The main reasons for this are (a) the all-in player gets the initiative whereby he can force a fold, but the calling player can only call, (b) the all-in player is signaling the strength of his hand, and (c) when facing an all-in bet the pot odds are not especially appealing.

 ## Exploitation
 What if the big blind calling player doesn't feel comfortable calling with weaker hands like K2s and Q9o and maximized his calling range tighter than the equilibrium range of 37%?
 The game theoretic solution strategy for the other player would not fully take advantage of this opportunity.
 The **best response strategy** is the one that maximally exploits the opponent by always performing the highest expected value play against their fixed strategy.
 In general, an exploitative strategy is one that exploits an opponent's non-equilibrium play.
 In the above example, an exploitative play could be raising with all hands after seeing the opponent calling with a low percentage of hands.
 However, this strategy can itself be exploited.
+When both players are playing a Nash equililbrium then they are playing best response strategies against each other.

 <!-- **table of EV vs. looser and tighter opponents compared to GTO and possible loss (pg 87 of Modern Poker Theory)** -->